Table of Contents

 Is It Okay to Take Benadryl Every Night?

 While Benadryl is helpful for occasional use, it is not safe to take every night.
 You will build up a dependence to the drug, causing your body to become physically reliant on the substance.
-At this point, you will go into withdrawals if you discontinue nightly use.
+At this point, you will go into withdrawal if you discontinue nightly use.

 Benadryl, whose main ingredient is diphenhydramine, is easily one of the most abused over–the–counter medications on the market.
-Benadryl comes in liquid, tablet, or capsule form.

-It is easily accessible by people of all ages across the country, as it can be found just about anywhere!
+It is easily accessible by people of all ages across the country, as it can be found just about anywhere.
 Benadryl’s main purpose is to act as an antihistamine, but it has been adapted by the public to be used for various other things, most notably as a sleep aid.

 How Addictive is Benadryl?

-While Benadryl has a very specific purpose, it is often overused and therefore, can easily become abused.
+While Benadryl has a very specific purpose [1], it is often overused and therefore, can easily become abused.
 Since it is so easily accessible, it quickly can become a crutch and addictive to those who use it for sleep or its sedative properties, instead of just for an allergic reaction.

 In many states, people need to be over the age of 18 to purchase Benadryl, but in others, legislators are late to enact measures keeping teens and younger people from abusing this medication.

 Benadryl, in addition to being used for allergies, can be used for the treatment of the common cold, Parkinson’s disease, and other movement disorders.
-Benadryl can become especially menacing when it is used for its sedative properties.
+However, Benadryl can become especially menacing when it is used for its sedative properties.

 What to Do If You Think You’re Addicted to Benadryl